 An estimated 55 million people around the world are living with dementia.
-While Alzheimer's disease is the leading cause, there are other conditions that can lead to memory loss.
+While Alzheimer's disease is the leading cause, other conditions also can lead to memory loss.

-Receiving a diagnosis of dementia can be a frightening time for individuals and their families, but with the help of the WAM at Cleveland Clinic community and our experts, we've created a new 10 Things Guide that we hope will help reduce anxiety and provide families and their loved ones with a roadmap to a safe, active, and meaningful future.
+Receiving a diagnosis of dementia can be frightening for individuals and their families.
+With the help of our experts and community at the Women's Alzheimer's Movement (WAM) at Cleveland Clinic, we've created this guide to help reduce anxiety and provide families with a roadmap to a safe, active and meaningful future.